Azure-Samples/CosmosDB-Flask-Mongo-Sample/README.md

-This is a sample for Azure Cosmos DB.
-You can read the full tutorial [here]().
+﻿---
+services: cosmos-db
+platforms: java
+author: heatherbshapiro
+---

-# Azure Cosmos DB: Build a Flask app with the MongoDB API
+# Build a Flask app using Azure Cosmos DB for MongoDB API

-Azure Cosmos DB is Microsoft’s globally distributed multi-model database service.
-You can quickly create and query document, key/value, and graph databases, all of which benefit from the global distribution and horizontal scale capabilities at the core of Azure Cosmos DB.

-This quick start guide demonstrates how to build a simple TO-DO Flask App using Azure Cosmos DB with the [Azure Cosmos DB Emulator](https://docs.microsoft.com/en-us/azure/cosmos-db/local-emulator) instead of MongoDB.
+Azure Cosmos DB is a fully managed globally distributed, multi-model database service, transparently replicating your data across any number of Azure regions.
+You can elastically scale throughput and storage, and take advantage of fast, single-digit-millisecond data access using the API of your choice backed by 99.999 SLA.
+This sample shows you how to use the Azure Cosmos DB for MongoDB API to store and access data from a Flask application.

 ## Prerequisites